RUSSELL F. COX

 Prior to joining Norton Healthcare, Dr. Hester practiced emergency medicine full time, serving as regional medical director for Kentuckiana Emergency Physicians.
 During his tenure there, Dr. Hester worked to improve quality and volume with significant success while redefining multiple processes within the organization.

 Dr. Hester holds bachelor’s and medical degrees from the University of Louisville and a Master of Business Administration degree from Bellarmine University in Louisville.
 He completed his residency training in internal medicine and pediatrics at the UofL School of Medicine.

-Dr. Hester is a lifelong resident of Louisville and serves on the board of directors of the Christian Academy School System and Leadership Louisville.
+Dr. Hester is a lifelong resident of Louisville and serves on the board of directors of The Louisville Sports Commission and Leadership Louisville.
 He also serves on multiple national committees and boards focused on improving the delivery of health care for patients.

 CHARLOTTE IPSAN, DNP, RNC, NNP-BC

 CHIEF ADMINISTRATIVE OFFICER, NORTON WOMEN’S & CHILDREN’S HOSPITAL